fbpx

 Wherever you are with your technique, it’s easy to think that if your body were different, you would look like a better dancer.
 You would instantly be a better dancer.
 Let’s try to erase that concept from your mind.
 Better dancing CAN happen now, independent of how your body looks.

-Check out this related post : When Skinny Isn’t Possible
+Check out this related post : The only Kale Salad Recipe you'll ever need

 During my first professional dancing job, I was living alone.
 I was in a new city and had some friends in the company, but overall, the experience was quite riddled with stress.
 My food struggles were exacerbated by stress and loneliness.